wallisga/slippi_stats/README.md

 # Slippi Stats Server

 A comprehensive web application for collecting, storing, and analyzing Super Smash Bros.
 Melee game data from Slippi replays.
-Built with Flask and featuring a modular architecture with real-time filtering and detailed player statistics.
+Built with Flask and featuring a component-based frontend with real-time filtering and detailed player statistics.

 ## Overview